HMAS Stuart (FFH 153): Operational history

 On the morning of 13 March 2009, Stuart was one of seventeen warships involved in a ceremonial fleet entry and fleet review in Sydney Harbour, the largest collection of RAN ships since the Australian Bicentenary in 1988.
 The frigate was one of the thirteen ships involved in the ceremonial entry through Sydney Heads, and anchored in the harbour for the review.

 On 22 March 2011, while operating off Somalia as part of Combined Task Force 151, Stuart machine-gunned an unmanned skiff being towed by MV Sinar Kudus, a hijacked cargo carrier operating as a pirate mother ship.
 The skiff was destroyed.
 This was the first time an Australian warship had fired in anger at Somali pirates.

 On 11 April 2011, Stuart interdicted the Yemeni-flagged dhow named Al Shahar 75.
 A boarding party from the frigate rescued three crew members being held hostage, while the fifteen Somali pirates, who had surrendered as Stuart approached, were allowed to return to their skiff and sail to shore after their weapons and equipment were disposed of.

 In October 2013, Stuart participated in the International Fleet Review 2013 in Sydney.

 In November 2014, Stuart and sister ship Parramatta were deployed to shadow a Russian naval force operating in international waters off Australia during the 2014 G-20 Brisbane summit.
 The Russian deployment was believed to be in response to troubled recent relationships between the two nations.

 Stuart is the last ship of the Anzac class to undergo the Anti-Ship Missile Defence (ASMD) upgrade.
 The upgrade will include the fitting of CEA Technologies' CEAFAR and CEAMOUNT phased array radars on new masts, a Vampir NG Infrared Search and Track system, and Sharpeye Navigational Radar Systems, along with improvements to the operations room equipment and layout.
 Work commenced in early 2016, and is due to be completed by 2017.

 HMAS Stuart joined KDB Darulehsan, HMAS Sirius, USS Rafael Peralta and RSS Supreme on their way to Pearl Harbor, Hawaii in preparation for RIMPAC 2020 on 6 August.
 RIMPAC 2020 will scheduled to start on 17 August.

+The ship participated in Exercise Malabar 2024 which was held from 8 to 18 October.